qrzn23/min/wip/magick/content.md

 7 ' N° w therefore that thou mayest achieve this ritual of the Holy Graal, do thou divest thyself of all thy goods.

-8. Thou hast wealth ; give it unto them that have need thereof, yet no desire toward it.
+8. Thou hast wealth; give it unto them that have need thereof, yet no desire toward it.

 9. Thou hast health$ slay thyself in the fervour of thine